wagtail/wagtail/docs/advanced_topics/add_to_django_project.rst

   Search framework for Page content.
 See :ref:`wagtailsearch`.

 ``wagtail.sites``
-  The Wagtail site content type.
+  Management UI for Wagtail sites.

 ``wagtail.contrib.redirects``
   Admin interface for creating arbitrary redirects on your site.